-F. Student's Date and Place of Birth
+F. Student's Date and Place of Birth G. Names of Schools Previously Attended

-- H. Dates of Attendance - E. Participation in Officially Recognized Activities and Sports - If you do not want St. Coletta School to disclose directory information from your child's education records without your prior written consent, you must notify the LEA within two months of your child's enrollment in the school. - The right to file a complaint with the U. S. Department of Education concerning alleged failures by the school to comply with the requirements of FERPA.
+H. Dates of Attendance

+If you do not want St. Coletta School to disclose directory information from your child's education records without your prior written consent, you must notify the LEA within two months of your child's enrollment in the school.

+The right to file a complaint with the U. S. Department of Education concerning alleged failures by the school to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA are: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave, SW, Washington, DC 20202.